matiasvallejosdev/notes-docs/library-docs/english/the-complete-guide-of-ielts.md

 You will hear the recording **only once**.
 You will be given some extra time at the start to prepare.

 There are 10 questions in each section.
 For some types, you need to write words or numbers that you hear.
-The instructions and the questions will tell you what tpye of information you need to listen for, and the type of answer you need to give.
+The instructions and the questions will tell you what type of information you need to listen for, and the type of answer you need to give.

 **Types of questions on IELTS Listening:**